 You can use the help center to track your support requests.

-If you belong to multiple organizations, you can also change the organization for a support request when you view it in the help center.
+If you belong to multiple organizations you can also change the organization for a support request when you view it in the help center.

 To track your support requests

-- Click your profile icon on the upper-right side of any
+- Click your profile icon on the upper-right side of any help center page and then click

-By default, the page displays all requests that you have submitted. - To
+By default, the page displays all requests that you have submitted. - To filter your requests by status, select a request status from the Status

 - To search your requests, enter a search term in the Search Requests box.